theupdateframework/taps/candidate-succinct-delegation-tap.md

 succinct_hash_delegations field provides a shorter way to describe an existing feature when it follows a predictable pattern.
-If the hashed bin delegations do not follow this pattern (they use different keys for different bins, etc), they may instead use the existing hash bin mechanism.
+If the hashed bin delegations do not follow this pattern (they use different keys for different bins, etc), they may instead use the existing hashed bin mechanism.

 Repositories that use access control for file uploading should take